microsoft/terraform-provider-fabric/docs/guides/getting_started.md

     Include Terraform configurations for your project in one or more configuration files in your Terraform project.
 For information about the configuration file syntax, see [Terraform Language Documentation](https://developer.hashicorp.com/terraform/language) on the Terraform website.

 1. You must configure authentication for your Terraform project.
-See [Authentication](https://improved-adventure-935np96.pages.github.io/#authentication) in the Microsoft Fabric Terraform provider documentation.
+See [Authentication](https://improved-adventure-935np96.pages.github.io/#authentication) in the Microsoft Fabric Terraform Provider documentation.
 1. You must have a [Fabric Capacity](https://learn.microsoft.com/fabric/enterprise/licenses#capacity) provisioned in Azure.
 A capacity can be added in the [Azure Portal](https://portal.azure.com/#browse/Microsoft.Fabric%2Fcapacities).
 Note: Please keep the capacity name handy, as we will use it below to fetch the capacity id.

 ## Sample configuration